Michael McDermott hosts Benefit Show for UCAN.

 Formal Ground breaking on New Campus takes place.
 (September 11, 2013)

-UCAN youth (and now employee) Naheige Lewis featured as one of the participants in the inaugural year of the VING project, which is dedicated to empowering youth by giving them the power to give back to those that have inspired them.
+UCAN youth Naheige Lewis featured as one of the participants in the inaugural year of the VING project, which is dedicated to empowering youth by giving them the power to give back to those that have inspired them.

-UCAN participates for the first time in the annual Pride Parade.
+UCAN deepens connections with LBGTQ allies by marching for the first time in Chicago’s annual Pride Parade.
 (June 26, 2015)

 UCAN becomes the agency’s official name replacing the formally used Uhlich Children’s Advantage Network.
 (March 9, 2015)